Key Takeaways

 In the competitive digital landscape, achieving high rankings in search engine results pages (SERPs) is paramount for businesses and website owners.
 While several factors influence search rankings, inbound links have consistently been a critical element in SEO strategies.

 Inbound links work like votes of trust between websites.
-Generally, when search engines look at an inbound link, they see that one website is trying to recommend the other.
-From there on, Google judges the authenticity of the backlinking using dozens of other factors.
+When search engines look at an inbound link, they see that one website is recommending another.
+From there, Google judges the authenticity of the link using dozens of other factors.

 The Importance of Inbound Links for SEO